 In a nutshell, self-esteem is your opinion of yourself and your abilities.
 It can be high, low or somewhere in-between.
 While everyone occasionally has doubts about themselves, low self-esteem can leave you feeling insecure and unmotivated.
 You might be able to identify a few things that are affecting your opinion of yourself (maybe you’re being bullied, or you might be feeling lonely), or it could be a mystery.
 Either way, there are heaps of things you can do to improve your self-esteem, here are some of our top tips.

 1. Be nice to yourself

 That little voice that tells you you’re killin’ it (or not) is way more powerful than you might think.
 Make an effort to be kind to yourself and, if you do slip up, try to challenge any negative thoughts.
 A good rule of thumb is to speak to yourself in the same way that you’d speak to your mates.
 This can be really hard at first, but practise makes perfect.
-If you want a few pointers, check out our tips for practising positive self-talk.
+If you want a few pointers, check out our tips for talking yourself up.